 Students need to have a toolkit of math problem-solving strategies at their disposal to provide different ways to approach math problems.
 This makes it easier to find solutions and understand math better.

-Strategies can help guide students to the solution when it is difficult ot know when to start.
+Problem-solving strategies can help guide students to the solution when it is difficult to know where to start, this is key to students’ development of the Standards for Mathematical Practice.

 The ultimate guide to problem solving techniques